hakanersu/net-salary-calculator-turkey/README.md

 └─────────┴───────┴─────────────┴────────────────┴────────────────────┘
 ```

-Here is the usable variables from the tax calculator.
+Here is the available variables from the tax calculator.

 ```
 month: month + 1,